ITSLeeds/TDS/practicals/6-routing.md

 Yorkshire.
-It was produced from a transport model called the [National Trip End Model](https://data.gov.uk/dataset/11bc7aaf-ddf6-4133-a91d-84e6f20a663e/national-trip-end-model-ntem) an research from the [University of Leeds](https://github.com/ITSLeeds/NTEM2OD).
+It was produced from a transport model called the [National Trip End Model](https://data.gov.uk/dataset/11bc7aaf-ddf6-4133-a91d-84e6f20a663e/national-trip-end-model-ntem) and research from the [University of Leeds](https://github.com/ITSLeeds/NTEM2OD).

 ``` r